 The one good thing about the tax return deadline is that it always remains the same – 31st January – which means that with a little bit of organisation and the help of your accountant, you should be able to avoid facing penalties by maintaining easily accessible and up-to-date records of your income and expenses throughout the year.

 The better your record keeping, the easier it will be for your tax return to be completed accurately and well before the deadline.
-Also, if you are expecting a refund or your income varies throughout the year, our article explains why you shouldn’t delay filing your tax return.
+Also, if you are expecting a refund or your income varies throughout the year, our article explains why you shouldn’t delay filing your self-assessment tax return.

 Time costs money

 If your financial affairs changed this year, then putting them in order sooner rather than later will give you the space to think about any tax planning opportunities available to you.

 It also allows time for bank statements and any other financial documents you may need to file the return to be collated.
 Apps like Dext make it much easier today to help you keep track of all those bits of paper that build up over the months.